theOehrly/Fast-F1/README.rst

 somewhat different format.
 This currently breaks ALL functionality of the track class.
 Maybe also other functionality.

-Library is fully compatible with 2018 and 2019 season.
-While previous seasons are still accessible and it is possible to obtain general weekend information (basically what you can get from `Ergast web api <http://ergast.com/mrd/>`_) live timing and telemetry data is only available starting from 2018.
+The library is fully compatible with 2018 and 2019 season.
+Older seasons are still accessible and it is possible to obtain general weekend information (limited to `Ergast web api <http://ergast.com/mrd/>`_).
+Live timing and telemetry is only available starting from 2018.